 Be careful with box storage.
 Many dry-cleaners use inexpensive preservation boxes.
 Some may be acid-free, but not lignin free.
 These boxes can be risky, as the lignin will break down over time, and then the box is no longer acid-free.
 All preservation materials should be acid and lignin free.

 So what can be done if your gown does yellow?
 Gowns that can be wet cleaned have an advantage, in that if they do yellow, they may be able to be whitened for future use with a fabric whitener.
-The dress shown below was previously yellowed and recently whitened by our company.
+The dress shown below was previously yellowed and recently received wedding dress restoration by our company.
 It turned out beautiful.